-April joined the Grand Teton Association (GTA) as Executive Director in early 2018.
-She will oversee the execution of GTA's mission, enhancing outreach programming and retail operations in support of education and research for Grand Teton National Park, Bridger Teton National Forest and the National Elk Refuge.
-Prior to joining GTA, April spent over 25 years in non-profit educational program development and administration.
-In the past April has served as Academic Director for the School for International Training in Cairns, Australia and was a founding faculty member at both Landmark College in Putney Vermont and the Teton Science Schools (TSS) Graduate Program in Kelly, Wyoming.
+April joined Grand Teton Association (GTA) in early 2018 and oversees the execution of GTA's mission supporting Grand Teton National Park, Bridger-Teton National Forest, and the National Elk Refuge.
+Prior to joining GTA, April spent over 25 years in non-profit, educational program development, leadership, and administration.
+April's past experience includes serving as Academic Director for the School for International Training's semester abroad in Cairns, Australia and as a founding faculty member of Landmark College in Putney, Vermont, and the Teton Science School's (TSS) Graduate Program in Kelly, Wyoming.
 She most recently served as Associate Executive Director and Vice President for Educator Development for TSS.

 Tracy Logan, a native of Wyoming, joined GTA in early 2019 as the Director of Operations.
 She oversees human resources, daily operations, systems and safety.
 Prior to this, Tracy worked as the Director of the Kelly Campus and Graduate Admissions for the Teton Science School for 15 years, connecting young adults from all over the country to the Greater Yellowstone Ecosystem.